Neil Patrick Harris is having one hell of a year.

 Atop the five-story home is a fully furnished roof deck with a built-in gas grill, a dining table that sits 8 under a wood pergola, and an irrigation system to maintain the lush garden and landscaping.

 In fact, the home has a whopping total of 2,000 square feet of private outdoor space, including a terraced rear garden, the third-floor deck, and the outdoor Jacuzzi off the primary bedroom suite.

 The garden level of the home is currently used as a production office and includes a 10-seat home theater.

-And while we’re sad to see Harris and Burtka part ways with their charming New York City brownstone, come holiday season we’re looking forward to seeing more of their East Hamptons home.
-After all, be it Halloween or Christmas, the family of four love to spread the joy.
+And while we’re sad to see Harris and Burtka part ways with their charming New York City brownstone, come the holiday season we’re looking forward to seeing more of their East Hamptons home.
+After all, be it Halloween or Christmas, the family of four loves to spread the joy.

 More celebrity homes